Cancer Pathology Second Opinions

 About Cancer Pathology

-• Full histologic and immunohistochemical slide re-examination
+(48 hrs preliminary; 5–7 days final)Comprehensive histologic and immunohistochemical slide re-examination

-• Comprehensive biomarker reassessment (HER2, ER/PR, PD-L1, KRAS, etc.)
+Biomarker reassessment (HER2, ER/PR, PD-L1, KRAS, and others)

-• Strategic recommendations for targeted or adjuvant therapies
+Strategic recommendations for targeted or adjuvant therapies

 Why Choose a Second Opinion at EPIARX?

-• Therapy-aligned reporting—we contextualize results for clinicians
+Therapy-aligned reporting contextualizes results for treating clinicians

 Our Approach